regadou/uriel/README.md

 To build the application: ./build.sh

-To build a native version: ./build.sh -Pnative
+To build a native version: ./build.sh native

 To run the REPL: ./run.sh